 - Cook rice (2 types - white and red)

-- Warm up curries; dish out into smaller serving dishes for serving to monks; bigger serving dishes for guests
+- Warm up soup and curries; dish out into smaller serving dishes for serving to monks; bigger serving dishes for guests

 - Serve up offerings to the Buddha and offerings for the Order of Monks